 - "The Roadster's power top is a bit pokey by current standards, requiring about 20 seconds to go down, but we like that it folds itself neatly under a color-matched hard tonneau cover at the end." -- Edmunds (2014)

 - "It takes roughly 21 seconds to raise the 2014 Nissan 370Z Roadster's top from its lair under the back tonneau to its rightful place behind the windshield.
 This seems like an entirely reasonable amount of time until you find yourself pulled off into a side parking lot, mashing the top mechanism control button in impatient fury as the entire volume of the Pacific Ocean dumps into the cabin courtesy of a surprise thunderstorm." -- Road and Track (2014)

 - "The 370Z's control layout is pleasingly simple and straightforward." -- Consumer Guide (2013)

-The Nissan 370Z coupe has 6.9 cubic feet of trunk space, which isn’t a lot for the class, and the Roadster has 4.2 cubic feet of room.
-Some reviewers report that the 370Z’s trunk is useful and easy to access.
-However, critics say that the 370Z could use more storage spaces for small items in the cabin.
+The 2015 Nissan 370Z Coupe has 6.9 cubic feet of trunk space, which isn’t a lot for the class, and the Roadster has 4.2 cubic feet of trunk space, which is small for a convertible.
+Critics also note that the 370Z has limited storage spaces in the cabin.

 - "There are some hidden bins behind the seats, but interior storage is otherwise meager, with a small glovebox and center console." -- Consumer Guide (2013)

 - "Behind the front seats is a miniscule cargo ledge and storage cubby.
-The cloth top doesn't intrude on trunk space, but all you get is a precious 4.2 cubic feet, top up or down.
-That's about half the space of a Mustang, Camaro, 1 Series or Audi TT convertible." -- Cars.com (2011 roadster)
+The cloth top doesn't intrude on trunk space, but all you get is a precious 4.2 cubic feet, top up or down." -- Cars.com (2011)